 The layout is great for presenting the sheer volume of data we’re dealing with.
 If we want to focus on individual relationships at node level, we’ll need to filter out some of the noise.

-One way to do this is using the time bar.
+One way to do this is using the interactive time bar component.
 It can show only the events that occurred during a certain time period, in this example, just the relationships that existed in the year 1290.

 We have a much clearer view of the data, but there’s still room for improvement.
 Notice there are several places where multiple interactions involving lawsuits exist as individual links between the same two nodes, making the chart busier than it should be.
 Let’s find a better way to represent them.